-Funds for the $750 in scholarships came from the Youth Ambassador Endowed Scholarship Fund administered by the TCMH Healthcare Foundation.
-The Healthcare Foundation set up the fund in 2015 with local community partners and Community Foundation of the Ozarks through the annual “Give Ozarks” day fundraising effort.
+Funds for the $750 in scholarships came from the Youth Ambassador Endowed Scholarship Fund administered by the TCMH Healthcare Foundation, which set up the fund in 2015 with local community partners and Community Foundation of the Ozarks through the annual “Give Ozarks” day fundraising effort.

 With giving efforts from 2015 and 2016, the Youth Ambassador Endowed Scholarship Fund is at $20,048.
-Jay Gentry, Healthcare Foundation director, said the foundation is continuing to grow the endowment fund with hopes of giving away two $500 scholarships to Youth Ambassadors each year.
+Jay Gentry, healthcare foundation director, said it is continuing to grow the endowment fund with hopes of giving away two $500 scholarships to Youth Ambassadors each year.

 TCMH Youth Ambassadors are area high school juniors or seniors or college students that are chosen for the program each fall.
 Youth Ambassadors are required to volunteer a minimum of four hours each month to remain active in the program.
 As volunteers, the students do a variety of services in the hospital and in patient care areas.

-“These scholarships are a great way to reward students that have been faithful volunteers at their local hospital,” said Wes Murray, TCMH chief executive officer.
 “Monica and Melody are very deserving of this honor, and we wish them the best as they pursue a college education,” said Wes Murray, TCMH chief executive officer.